Deregistration from the Netherlands

 If you intend to visit your town hall in person, you will need to bring your passport or other valid proof of identity.
 You will probably be asked to give your current address as well as your future forwarding address.
 The deregistration process may vary slightly from one municipality to another.
 Some municipalities may ask you to complete a form notifying them of your imminent departure prior to visiting the town hall.

 If all family members are leaving the country, you may have the option to inform the hall town in writing.
 For the Den Haag municipality, a letter can be sent which contains the following information:

 - List of names of all your family members

 - You must also supply a copy of your proof of identity with the letter

 When deregistering, it is advisable for you to also ask for Uittreksel 60 (Extract 60), which you may need during the process of cancelling agreements with utilities and other services.
+It is a paid service that you should request separately (service fee varies per municipality).
 If you do not ask for it, you will not receive any written proof of deregistration.
 If you leave the Netherlands without an Uittreksel 60, you are able to request a form called ‘Extract non-resident of the Netherlands (RNI)’.
 There are different types of RNI extracts and not all municipalities can issue it.

 If you have a Dutch residence permit and are leaving the country on a permanent basis, then you must return your residence permit as follows:

 - either at the airport ID checkpoint in the Netherlands